|

 brethren (5th seal) and the Jewish prophets (5th trumpet).

-2ND TRIB The the era of prophesied 'great tribulation'.
+2ND TRIB The era of prophesied 'great tribulation'.

 6TH SEAL